-With the Canon M5 converted for infrared photography, I enjoyed photographing the neighborhood and even drove about 2.5 miles from home to see the Narragansett Bay.
-From the end of Norwood Ave. in Cranston I photographed the wind turbines and the splash of small waves.
+With the Canon M5 converted for infrared photography, I enjoyed photographing the neighborhood and even drove about 2.5 miles from home to see Narragansett Bay.
+From the end of Norwood Avenue in Cranston, I photographed the wind turbines and the splash of small waves.
 When you look at those water photographs, try to imagine the movement and the sound of the waves.
 On the way there, I stopped near the RI Yacht Club and enjoyed the view, an empty bench inviting people to stop and smell the ocean.

 For those not familiar with infrared photography, it records wavelengths not visible to the naked eye and renders colors somewhat or significantly different from what we expect.
 Typically, the camera white balance is set to render the green foliage as neutral gray, thus the white appearance of the trees and the grass.
-Infrared sensors respond to the light bouncing off the chlorophyll-rich green foliage rendering them quite bright.
-The blue sky and water render quite dark mainly in the red channel.
+Infrared sensors respond to the light bouncing off of the chlorophyll-rich green foliage rendering them bright white.
+The blue sky and water render almost black, and mainly in the red channel.

 Infrared photography is not for everyone.
 The effort to see with different sensibilities appeals to me.
 What are your thoughts on infrared photography, or any photography that sees in the wavelengths we cannot see with our eyes?